ayushjrathod/LegalGen/README.md

-Team OutOfBounds

-We have built a fullstack solution for Legal Document Generation from scratch, making it easier for legal as well as normal users to generate legal documents like
+A fullstack solution for Legal Document Generation from scratch, making it easier for legal as well as normal users to generate legal documents like
-1.)
-Sale deeds
+1. Sale deeds
-2.)
-Rent Agreements
+2. Rent Agreements
-3.)
-Agreement of Sales
+3. Agreement of Sales
-4.)
-Non Disclosure ( B2B )
+4. Non Disclosure ( B2B )
-5.)
-Non Disclosure (Empployer to Employee)
+5. Non Disclosure (Empployer to Employee)
-6.)
-Deed of Sale of land and sale of flat,
+6. Deed of Sale of land and sale of flat,

 And many more...